SlavaMelanko/cpp20/README.md

 ### Views

-Views are ranges with 'lazy evaluation', non-owning, and non-mutating of elements, with constant time for copying and moving
+  Ranges with 'lazy evaluation', non-owning, and non-mutating of elements, with constant time for copying and moving

 ```cpp
 std::vector<int> data{1, 2, 3, 4, 5, 6, 7, 8, 9, 10};